davidjt01/CW2024/README.md

 #### Key Functionalities:
 * Package Change: The class was moved from com.example.demo to com.example.demo.entities.
+* Class Name Change: The class was renamed from ActiveActor to Entity.
 * Class Documentation: Added class-level Javadoc comments to describe the purpose of the Entity class.

 ### LevelParent